zama-ai/tfhe-rs/tfhe/docs/guides/zk-pok.md

-# Zero Knowledge proof for Compact Public Key encryption
+# Zero-knowledge proofs

+This document explains how to implement the zero-knowledge proofs function for compact public key encryption to verify the encryption process without revealing the encrypted information.

-TFHE-rs enables the generation of a zero-knowledge proof to verify that a compact public key encryption process has been correctly performed.
-In other words, the creation of a proof reveals nothing about the encrypted message, except for its already known range.
+**TFHE-rs** can generate zero-knowledge proofs to verify that the compact public key encryption process is correct.
+In other words, **TFHE-rs** generates the proof without revealing any information other than the already known range of the encrypted message.
 This technique is derived from [Libert’s work](https://eprint.iacr.org/2023/800).

 {% hint style="info" %}
-You can enable this feature using the flag: `--features=zk-pok-experimental` when building TFHE-rs.
+You can enable this feature using the flag: `--features=zk-pok-experimental` when building **TFHE-rs**.
 {% endhint %}

-Deploying this feature is straightforward: the client generates the proof at the time of encryption, while the server verifies it before proceeding with homomorphic computations.
-Below is an example demonstrating how a client can encrypt and prove a ciphertext, and how a server can verify the ciphertext and carry out computations on it:
+Using this feature is straightforward: during encryption, the client generates the proof, and the server validates it before conducting any homomorphic computations.
+The following example demonstrates how a client can encrypt and prove a ciphertext, and how a server can verify the ciphertext and compute it:

 ```rust
 use rand::prelude::*;